Bringing Water to Brookland, Pt. 2

 “A vast majority of the medical profession of the District, in fact, almost the entire fraternity, condemns the American system as an experiment, and declares that it would be risking the health of the entire population in the future…”

 Using alum to clean water was not a new concept, the Egyptians discovered it in 1500 BCE, but its use on such a large scale was unnerving to both the scientific community and the general public.
 The Senate’s McMillan Committee on the District of Columbia held hearings and listened carefully to the passionate arguments from both sides.
 In February 1901 they decided in favor of a slow sand system, with the proviso that a coagulant could be added after further study.
 The plant would be the largest ever built and was to be designed by engineer Allen Hazen, who had designed Albany’s slow sand plant.
-Money was appropriated and land on the east side of First Street was purchased.
+Money was appropriated and land on the east side of First Street was acquired.
 Plans and preparation took two years, and construction was finally begun in May of 1903.